HI, I’M CAROLINE…

 What can you do?

 To facilitate emotional and spiritual healing, advocacy, growth and connection to those parents, children, and extended family members experiencing High Conflict Divorce/Alienation.
-By aligning with others in a spirit of support and cooperation, I am committed to bringing awareness to the general public by utilizing various support groups, classes, coaching, healing modalities, conflict resolution, speaking, etc., helping people on their journey to heal and grow so they can be advocates of change through cooperation, while empowering them to find ways to create a better future for our families, children and world that works for everyone.
+By aligning with others in a spirit of support and cooperation, I am committed to bringing awareness to the general public by utilizing various support groups, classes, coaching, healing modalities, conflict resolution, speaking, healing medicine music, etc., helping people on their journey to heal and grow so they can be advocates of change through cooperation, while empowering them to find ways to create a better future for our families, children and world that works for everyone.

 To provide support groups online and in person to those parents and families going through High Conflict Divorce and Alienation.
 To educate people and bring about awareness on High Conflict Divorce and Alienation and to help connect people with each other and partners who work in this field.
 Assisting alienated parents and erased families reunite with their children.
 To bring parents, children and family member to a point of healing and balance so they can find their purpose and potentially advocate for others going through this in order to change the systems that are broken.